 To learn how an Austin mediation attorney can help you during a legal dispute, contact Abraham Kant Esquire today to schedule your free, initial consultation.

 There are several aspects of collaborative law, and each has different degrees of formality.
 Some are more legally binding than others as well:

-Arbitration is more complex than settlement negotiation or mediation, and this route is often preferable for couples with vast wealth and many assets or for business partners who decide to go their separate ways.
+Arbitration is more complex than settlement negotiation or mediation.
+This route is often preferable for couples with vast wealth and many assets or for business partners who decide to go their separate ways.
 It’s essential for anyone considering alternative dispute resolution to understand the nature of the possible final rulings; some forms of alternative dispute resolution will prevent the parties involved from taking future actions on the issue.

 Austin family law attorney Abraham Kant has assisted in many successful cases in Texas, touching on every aspect of family law.
-If you are involved in a custody battle, divorce, partner separation, or other legal matter and wish to explore alternative dispute resolution, reach out to our firm today to schedule a consultation.
-We’ll review the details of your situation and let you know which alternative dispute resolution methods may work well for you.
+If you are involved in a custody battle, divorce, partner separation, or other legal matter and wish to explore alternative dispute resolution, reach out to our firm today.
+Our Austin mediation lawyer has the experience and expertise to help you explore alternative dispute resolutions.
+We’ll review the details of your situation and let you know which methods may work well for you.